Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 Step 3: Label the information needed for DoE analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We label the four important groups as defined before by adding a ``label_experiment`` method.
+We label the four important groups as Pyomo Suffix components as mentioned before by adding a ``label_experiment`` method.

 .. literalinclude:: /../../pyomo/contrib/doe/examples/reactor_experiment.py
     :start-after: End model finalization